Omaramos16/omaramos16.github.io/projects/cs225a-pandabat.md

 ## 📖 **Project Summary**

-This project was part of **CS225A: Experimental Robotics**, where my team developed a **human-in-the-loop robotic batting simulation** using the **SAI2 framework**.
-The system simulated a Panda robotic arm with a bat attachment, using **real-time physics, collision detection, and trajectory calculations** to hit virtual baseballs.
+This project was part of *CS225A: Experimental Robotics*, where we developed a **real-time, physics-based robotic batting simulation**.
+The system integrates **human-in-the-loop control with robot dynamics and real-world tracking**, allowing a user to throw a virtual ball using motion capture while a simulated Panda robotic arm dynamically reacts to swing.

-The key innovation was enabling *real-world human interaction* with a simulated robot.
-A user controlled ball launches in real-time using OptiTrack motion tracking and a glove-mounted button, with the simulated Panda arm reacting dynamically to execute a swing.

 ---